How to Keep an Ant Colony

 Founding Methods

 The most common method is fully claustral founding.
 This term is derived from the name of the queens’ founding chambers— the claustral cell.
 A queen being fully claustral means that in the wild, she doesn’t need, nor want to leave her claustral cell.
 For most species, simply put your queen in a test tube setup and wait for her nanitics—or first generation of workers—to eclose.
 She raises these workers off of fat stores created by breaking down her now-useless wing muscles.
 Your queen does not need to be fed during the founding stage if she is fully claustral, and doing so could stress her out.
 For these queens, they should not be disturbed more than once or twice a week, as too much disturbance could stress the queen out.
 Doing so may cause her to eat her brood (eggs, larvae, and pupae).
 Instead, once she has workers, you can feed them immediately.
+Do NOT move your queen into a larger setup before she has workers!
+The best founding chamber we have is the test tube setup, and it is often advantageous to the health of the colony to keep them in this tube as long as possible.
+Larger colonies tend to be much healthier when moved.

 The second most common founding method is the semi-claustral method.
 These queens cannot raise their first generation purely off of their wing muscles and must forage for food to raise their nanitics.
 During this time and depending on the species, it is important that the queen is fed protein and sugars.
 Sometimes feeding weekly is enough, other times twice a week is better.
 Before the queen has larvae, you’ll want to feed small amounts of protein (fruit flies are great for this!).
 However, once she gets larvae, you’ll want to feed more.
 It’s almost always better to overfeed than underfeed, just make sure you don’t allow old food to mold up and cause issues.
 Remove trash when you can.
+If it's a seed harvester, such as P. californicus, she will be sent with seeds in her tube and you can treat her like a fully claustral queen!
+She will not need any extra protein.

 Semi-claustral queens can be raised with an outworld, but it’s typically better for the queens to simply feed them in a founding test tube setup.